How to invest in the cannabis industry

 Take an in-depth look at the top marijuana stocks to watch

-- ETFMG Alternative Harvest ETF was initially a Latin American real-estate ETF but changed its focus to marijuana stocks in 2018.
+- ETFMG Alternative Harvest ETF was initially a Latin American real-estate ETF but changed its focus to cannabis stocks in 2018.
 It tracks nearly 40 stocks including producing companies and biotech firms, as well as some large tobacco companies.
-The ETF holds shares of Tilray, Canopy Growth, HEXO, Cronos Group and Aurora Cannabis, which has made it one of the most popular marijuana ETFs on the market
+The ETF holds shares of Tilray, Canopy Growth, HEXO, Cronos Group and Aurora Cannabis, which has made it one of the most popular cannabis ETFs on the market

 There are two routes to the financial markets: investing and trading.
 Your decision of whether to invest in cannabis stocks or trade on their price should be based on which option best suits your needs and preferences.